Lince-Facens/mobilelab/STM32F10x.md

 ## Installation

 ### Eclipse IDE for C/C++
-Eclipse will be the code IDE for developing software for the STM32.
+We'll be Eclipse as our primary software development tool for the STM32, every other tool will be configured to run through Eclipse.

-* Download it from [Eclipse Packages](https://www.eclipse.org/downloads/packages/) and extract it.
+* Download it from [the official website](https://www.eclipse.org/downloads/packages/) and extract it.
 * Run `./eclipse`
 * Open **Help -> Eclipse Marketplace** and install the **GNU MCU Eclipse** plugin.